Custom designed Machine Guards from Sponmech Safety Systems Ltd

 We can design any type of machine guard, it will be tailored to suit your industrual safety needs.

-Sponmech have recently invested in the latest inventor package Autodesk Inventor 2017 which means that our design team have the finest tools and equipment to create the very best designs for your custom-built machine guard.
+Sponmech uses the very latest inventor package Autodesk Inventor 2021 which means that our design team have the finest tools and equipment to create the very best designs for your custom-built machine guard.

 CAD designed machine guard drawings are produced and are sent to the customer for their approval.